awsdocs/amazon-opensearch-service-developer-guide/doc_source/curator.md

 The following sample code uses Curator and [elasticsearch\-py](https://elasticsearch-py.readthedocs.io/) to delete any index whose name contains a time stamp indicating that the data is more than 30 days old\.
 For example, if an index name is `my-logs-2014.03.02`, the index is deleted\.
 Deletion occurs even if you create the index today, because this filter uses the name of the index to determine its age\.

 The code also contains some commented\-out examples of other common filters, including one that determines age by creation date\.
-The AWS SDK for Python \(Boto 3\) and [requests\-aws4auth](https://pypi.org/project/requests-aws4auth/) library sign the requests to Amazon ES\.
+The AWS SDK for Python \(Boto3\) and [requests\-aws4auth](https://pypi.org/project/requests-aws4auth/) library sign the requests to Amazon ES\.

 **Warning**
 Both code samples in this section delete data—potentially a lot of data\.
 Modify and test each sample on a non\-critical domain until you're satisfied with its behavior\.